-In ‘The Devil Made Me Do It’, a 1974 episode of US series The Snoop Sisters, the two amateur sleuths found themselves investigating a case involving a rock star named Prince (who was portrayed in the dramatisation by Alice Cooper) and was also the leader of a Satanic cult.
+In ‘The Devil Made Me Do It’, a 1974 episode of US series The Snoop Sisters, the two amateur sleuths found themselves investigating a case involving a rock star named Prince (portrayed in the dramatisation by Alice Cooper) who was also the leader of a Satanic cult.
 Well, that’s California for you.
 But even here rock stars come to the attention of television detectives all too often.

 This is a guide to rock and pop acts who engaged with various British TV detectives.
 These are singers and bands who have been shamefully neglected in the music press, and there’s very little documentation on their careers.
 Indeed in each instance, we have just one source on which to draw.
 Nonetheless, we can put at least some details on record, so the artists don’t disappear entirely.